encode/httpx/docs/advanced/ssl.md

 ### Configuring client instances

-If you're using a `Client()` instance you should pass any SSL settings when instantiating the client.
+If you're using a `Client()` instance you should pass any SSL context when instantiating the client.

 ```pycon
 >>> context = httpx.SSLContext()